-Santos, Derek and Carline, Tom and Flynn, L and Pitman, D and Feeney, D and Patterson, C and Westland, E (2001) Distribution of in-shoe dynamic plantar foot pressures in professional football players.
+Santos, Derek and Carline, Tom and Flynn, Lynne and Pitman, D and Feeney, D and Patterson, C and Westland, E (2001) Distribution of in-shoe dynamic plantar foot pressures in professional football players.
 The Foot, 11 (1). pp. 10-14.
 ISSN 09582592

 At two football venues, 35 professional football players, aged 17 to 30, took part in a study.
 The aim was to compare in-shoe dynamic plantar foot pressures between football boots and trainers by investigating relationships between area, force and pressure.
 The study showed a decreased plantar foot area of 9.3% in the left football boot when compared to the trainer and 7.2% in the right.
 Maximum pressure was 35% higher in football boots when compared to trainers.
 Similarly, mean pressure was 27.6% higher in football boots.
 The study suggests that a reduced football boot surface area may be responsible for the increased forces and pressures within football boots when compared to trainers.

 |Date Deposited:||17 Nov 2009 12:41|